lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 );
 ```

-The `encodeWithSelector` function takes the function that will be called as 1st parameter, and its parameters as the following ones.
+The `encodeCall` function takes the function that will be called as 1st parameter, and its parameters as the following ones.
 Here, we target the `transfer` method of the LSP7 token that we received (e.g., the notifier), and we need 4 additional parameters:

 - the `from` (msg.sender => the UP that received tokens)
 - the `to` (recipient => the address that will receives part of the tokens)